Key Takeaways

 Should I accept the insurance company's first offer?

-Almost never.
-The initial offer is typically based on the insurer's adjuster's estimate, which is frequently lower than the actual cost of repairs.
+Do not accept it until you understand what it covers and what it leaves out.
+The initial offer is typically based on the insurer's adjuster's estimate, which may be lower than the actual cost of repairs.
 You have every right to negotiate, submit your own estimate, and request a re-inspection.
 Accepting the first offer without getting an independent assessment is one of the most common and costly mistakes homeowners make after a storm.

-Does SB 726 mean I cannot sue my insurance company?
+Does SB 726 mean I have to give pre-suit notice before suing my insurance company?

 What if my insurer says the damage was caused by a previous storm?